MJ Melendez Preview, Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- Melendez has picked up an RBI in 23.8% of his games this season, with more than one RBI in 10.8% of his games.
-He has also plated three or more runs in two contests.
+- Melendez has driven in a run in 31 games this year (23.1%), including 14 games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in two contests.

-- In 36.9% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (6.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.